edmondslho/Abnormal-Infant-Movements-Classification-With-Deep-Learning/README.md

 All of the 5 models, namely FCNet, Conv1D-1, Conv1D-2, Conv2D-1, and Conv2D-2 are included in model.py

-Samples of the HOJO2D and HOJD2D features can be foudn under data/
+Samples of the HOJO2D and HOJD2D features can be found under data/

 # Citation
 Please cite these papers in your publications if it helps your research: